neelrami/NLP/README.md

 # NLP
-This Repo comprises of various projects based on Natural Language PRocessing
+This Repo comprises of various projects based on Natural Language Processing.